-You may find that bespoke furniture is the best solution to creating a workspace that maximises the available space.
+You may find that bespoke furniture is the best solution to creating a workspace that maximizes the available space.
 Built-in shelving and desks mean you can position everything exactly where you need it, and in accordance with existing features of the room (sockets, windows, doors and awkward alcoves or heaters).

 Although more expensive than off-the-shelf options, custom furniture is worth the investment if you use the space every day.
 It can also be the best option for a multifunctional space, such as a guest room.